builder555/PineSAM/Readme.md

 # Pinecil V2 settings

 Why focus on soldering when you can play with the settings instead?
-With this app you will have full control over your new shiny Pinecil V2.
+With this app you will have full control over your new shiny Pinecil V2 from your computer.

 ## Features
 - [x] Automatically detect Pinecil V2 over BLE